 Relax while we take care of the cooking, cleaning, and maintenance.
 If you need some assistance, we are there to support you and your loved one to ensure you can enjoy life to its fullest.

 — Commitment to Excellence —

 Not only do we consider our residents and families to be part of our family, but our associates are family as well!
 We select our associates based on their extensive qualifications and training.
 It is paramount that our staff is highly skilled and passionate about helping others achieve their goals.

 — Explore —

 The Silver Comet Trail

 The Silver Comet Trail is free to use and travels west through Cobb, Paulding, and Polk counties.
 This quiet, non-motorized, paved trail is for walkers, hikers, bicyclists, rollerbladers, horses, dog walkers, and is wheelchair accessible.

 The Silver Comet Trail is 61.5 miles long, and starts at the Mavell Road Trailhead in Smyrna, Georgia and ends at the Georgia/Alabama state line, near Cedartown and The Esom Hill Trailhead.
 At the Georgia/Alabama state line, the Silver Comet connects to the 33-mile long Chief Ladiga Trail.
-Both the Silver Comet Trail and Chief Ladiga are fully paved rail-trails built on abandoned railroad lines.
-The combined Silver Comet and Chief Ladiga trail length is estimated to be 94.5 paved miles from Smyrna, Georgia to Anniston, Alabama.
+Both the Silver Comet Trail and Chief Ladiga Trail are fully paved trails built on abandoned railroad lines, and have a combined estimated length of 94.5 miles from Smyrna, Georgia, to Anniston, Alabama.